 Sometimes we use well lights to provide great uplighting while completely hiding the fixture.

 Downlighting is different.
 Downlighting is typically not installed to light a particular feature or pathway.
 Instead, downlighting is used to illuminate a broad area, and as such, the goal is to look as natural as possible.
-Of course, at night there is only one genuinely natural source of light, and that is the moon.
+Of course, at night, there is only one genuinely natural source of light, and that is the moon.
 So when it comes to natural-looking downlighting, our main inspiration is the beautiful light of a full moon on a clear summer night.

-What Does Moonlight Look Like
+What Does Moonlight Look Like?

 What does moonlight look like?
 This is a deceptively simple question.
 We all know what moonlight looks like.
 At least, we think we do.
 But the fact is, if you asked someone to really describe moonlight, they might be hard-pressed to find a reasonable answer.
-One thing most people will tell you is that moonlight is “silver”.
+One thing most people will tell you is that moonlight is “silver.”
 This makes a certain amount of sense.
 When we look up at a full moon, it is usually silver in color.
 But the light of the moon is just the light of the sun reflected, so moonlight is actually white, like the light of the sun.
 But the silvery appearance of moonlight isn’t entirely untrue.
 It’s not real, but it’s not untrue.
 Instead, it is an optical illusion of sorts.

 The Purkinje Effect

 The effect that makes moonlight appear silvery or blue is called the Purkinje effect, and it is actually a result of the way our eyes see.
 The parts of our eyes that actually detect light are called photoreceptors.
 These are specialized cells that are activated by light and send signals to the brain.
 There are two types of photoreceptors, rods and cones.
 The cones are able to perceive color, but they require much more light than rods to be activated.
 They are used in daylight conditions to provide a sharp color image of the world around us.
-Rods, on the other, see only light and dark, without any information about color.
-But they are activated by only a very little amount of light.
-We use rods to see in the dark, which is why humans are basically colorblind in very low light conditions.
+Rods, on the other, see only light and dark without any information about color.
+But they are activated by only a very small amount of light.
+We use rods to see in the dark, which is why humans are basically colorblind in very low-light conditions.

 One important difference between rods and cones is the type of light that they are sensitive to.
 Cones, our bright light receptors, are most sensitive to orange-yellow light.
 Rods are most sensitive to blue light.
 In dim light, such as moonlight, our color vision has not entirely disappeared, but the rods are becoming more active.
 This gives the impression that there is more blue light, even though the actual spectrum of light remains the same.